 HYBRID EVENT: You can participate in person at Orlando, Florida, USA or Virtually from your home or work.

-Inovine Meetings LLC proudly announces the 23rd International Conference on Intensive & Critical Care Nursing (ICICCN 2026), taking place on August 17–18, 2026, in Orlando, Florida, USAICICCN 2026 serves as a premier international stage where dedicated nurses, renowned academics, and healthcare leaders unite to explore innovations, share expertise, and shape the evolving landscape of intensive and critical care.
+Inovine Meetings LLC proudly announces the 23rd International Congress on Nursing, Intensive & Critical Care (ICNIC 2026), taking place on August 17–18, 2026, in Orlando, Florida, USAICICCN 2026 serves as a premier international stage where dedicated nurses, renowned academics, and healthcare leaders unite to explore innovations, share expertise, and shape the evolving landscape of intensive and critical care.

 Guided by the theme: Critical Care Nursing: Responding to Global Health Challenges